 ICC and Eurochambers agreement set to enhance cooperation

-The agreement aims to help the two organizations avoid duplicate undertakings and nonessential allocation of resources to realize mutually-beneficial objectives.
+The agreement, on issues including the regulation of financial markets and representation of business at the G20, aims to help the two organizations avoid duplicate undertakings and nonessential allocation of resources to realize mutually-beneficial objectives.

 “With our shared goal to promote international trade as a driving force for economic growth and prosperity, we are certain that the working agreement will bring benefits not only for our two organizations but for our respective members,” said Mr Worms.